It’s official: I’m an Elder. Deep gratitude to Sage-ing International for a profound year-long program to become a Certified Sage-ing Leader.

 FORTHCOMING BOOK: Crossing the threshold into late life can feel like a high-wire act without a net.
 But, if you are retiring or rewiring, ill or caregiving, feeling purposeful or disoriented, yearning to serve or do spiritual practice, you can learn to cross over from denial to awareness, from distraction to presence, from role to soul.

 I am extending my work into late life for Baby Boomers 50+ who want to move past denial, fear, and resistance to discover their dreams and opportunities for this stage of life.
 My mission: to redefine “age” and to help others reimagine and reinvent it for themselves, just as we reinvented politics, work, relationships, and spirituality.
-The Reinvention of Age: Mastering Late Life from the Inside Out will be released in 2019.

 For updates, sign up for my newsletter by emailing me: Conniezweig@gmail.com